VictorLandim/elixir-github-issues-cli/README.md

 Elixir app to retrieve and display github issues in a CLI.

-Build following Dave Thomas' Programming Elixir.
+Built following Dave Thomas' Programming Elixir.

 - Build: